 Your rainy-day reserves

 Essentially, mortgage reserves are assets you can easily convert to cash to make your mortgage payments if you were to hit a rough financial patch.
-They can make the difference between mortgage approval and denial, especially if you have low credit scores or a high DTI ratio.
+This money can make the difference between mortgage approval and denial, especially if you have a low credit score or a high DTI ratio.

 Examples of accounts you can use to meet a mortgage reserve requirement include: